NATIONAL DIFFERENT COLORED EYES DAY

 - Central heterochromia – an inner ring is a different color than the rest of the iris.

-The concentration and distribution of melanin are what determines the eye color, specifically the color of the irises.
+The concentration and distribution of melanin determine the eye color, specifically the color of the irises.
 The affected eye may be hyperpigmented (hyperchromic) or hypopigmented (hypochromic).
-The excess of melanin indicates hyperplasia of the iris tissues, whereas a lack of melanin indicates hypoplasia.
+Additionally, the excess of melanin indicates hyperplasia of the iris tissues, whereas a lack of melanin indicates hypoplasia.

-Most cases of heterochromia are hereditary, caused by a disease or syndrome or due to an injury.
-However, it is possible that just one eye may change color following certain diseases or injuries.
+Most cases of heterochromia are hereditary, caused by a disease or syndrome, or due to an injury.
+However, just one eye may change color following certain diseases or injuries.

 A few celebrities are known to have two different colored eyes include David Bowie, Christopher Walken, Dan Aykroyd, Jane Seymour, and Mila Kunis.